-- What kinds of stressors do today's students face, and how have you helped them cope with their concerns? - How have you met the needs of gifted, talented, or advanced students in your classes? - o How have you helped at-risk students achieve academic success in your classes?
+- What kinds of stressors do the students of today face, and how have you helped them cope with their concerns? - How have you met the needs of gifted, talented, or advanced students in your classes - How have you helped at-risk students achieve academic success in your classes?